add Fish-uk to your favourites Bookmark Fish-uk.com

 Remember !

 It is an offence to fish for freshwater fish and eels without a valid rod licence and if you do you are looking at a fine of up to £2,500.
-You can buy your rod licence at Post Offices, by telephone or online Check here
+You can buy your rod licence at Post Offices, by telephone or online. see here

 Angling Laws and By-laws

-The Environment Agency website has all the up to date info on the general rules and regulations and laws on fishing. click here and follow the links - page opens in a new window.
+The Environment Agency website has all the up to date info on the general rules and regulations and laws on fishing. visit website

 If you see fish that are: